 The taught programme will consist of core and optional subjects.
 The student selects a set of optional modules depending on which stream he or she wishes to pursue, from clinical education or research.
-All students complete the same four core modules.
+All students complete three core modules.
 In addition, all students complete four optional modules and a dissertation.
 Each of the strands will focus on application of learning to the student's area of professional practice, namely clinical, education or management.
 In particular, the education stream provides nurses/midwives with in-depth knowledge of education issues in nursing, teaching methods and teaching competencies.
+Students complete a dissertation on a topic relevant to the strand for which they are registered.